azhar488/Global-Test-Automation-Framework-GTAF-/README.md

 KIRO Recorder is an AI-powered test automation platform designed to simplify and accelerate end-to-end test automation.
 It enables users to record browser interactions, enhance test flows using natural language, and automatically generate maintainable automation frameworks.

-Unlike traditional recorders that generate static scripts, KIRO focuses on understanding user intent and converting it into intelligent, reusable automation.
+Unlike traditional recorders that generate static scripts, KIRO Recorder focuses on understanding user intent and converting it into intelligent, reusable automation.

 ---